vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Design for operations

-**Design an application so that the operations team has the tools they need.** The cloud has dramatically changed the role of the operations team.
-They are no longer responsible for managing the hardware and infrastructure that hosts the application.
-That said, operations is still a critical part of running a successful cloud application.
-Some of the important functions of the operations team include:
+**Design so the operations team has the tools they need.** The cloud has dramatically changed the role of the operations team.
+Critical functions of the operations team include deployment, monitoring, escalation, incident response, and security auditing.

-- Deployment
-- Monitoring
-- Escalation
-- Incident response
-- Security auditing

 Robust logging and tracing are particularly important in cloud applications.
-Involve the operations team in design and planning, to ensure the application gives them the data and insight thay need to be successful.  <!-- to do: Link to DevOps checklist -->
+Involve the operations team in design and planning, to ensure the application gives them the data and insight thay need to be successful.
+See [DevOps Checklist](../../checklist/dev-ops.md).

 ### Recommendations

 **Make all things observable**.
-Once a solution is deployed and running, logs and traces are your primary insight into the system. *Tracing* records a path through the system, and is useful to pinpoint bottlenecks, performance issues, and failure points. *Logging* captures individual events such as application state changes, errors, and exceptions.
+Logs and traces are your primary insight into the system. *Tracing* records a path through the system, and is useful to pinpoint bottlenecks, performance issues, and failure points. *Logging* captures individual events such as application state changes, errors, and exceptions.
 Log in production, or else you lose insight at the very times when you need it the most.

 **Instrument for monitoring**.
 Monitoring gives insight into how well (or poorly) an application is performing, in terms of availability, performance, and system health.
 For example, monitoring tells you whether you are meeting your SLA.
 Monitoring happens during the normal operation of the system.
 It should be as close to real-time as possible, so that the operations staff can react to issues quickly.
 Ideally, monitoring can help avert problems before they lead to a critical failure.
 For more information, see [Monitoring and diagnostics][monitoring].